Simon-He95/stream-monaco/examples/streaming-demo/README.md

 # Streaming Demo (Vue 3 + Vite)

-A minimal example showing streaming append and language switching using `vue-use-monaco`.
+A minimal example showing streaming append and language switching using `stream-monaco`.

 - Single editor with streaming `appendCode`
 - Switch language mid-stream with `setLanguage`